sanjosh/csdocs/general/architecting.md

 easy to build on

+ability to reason about it

 # operational efficiency

 simpler is easier to manage : only need to know few knobs for each module

 reduce oncall load on engineers

-switch off failing parts
+ability to switch off failing parts

 ability to audit and monitor running system

-ability to quickly recover from disaster
+ability to quickly recover from disaster or failure

 # cost